VincentBounce/Windows-Context-Menu-Tools/README.md

 - To use it, right click on your external drive → *Overwrite deleted data*.
 When process is done, you'll see 3 full lines of 100 points each one, like screenshot above.

-💿 To install this tool separately, just run `Wipe-free-space.reg` and confirm 3 dialog boxes.
+💿 To install this tool separately, just run `TOOL_Shredder-Wipe-free-space.reg` and confirm 3 dialog boxes.
 To install [bundle it's here](#-install-all-tools).

 ---